 In Italy, the social security program was traditionally intended to provide comprehensive retirement income.
-(This helps explain why social security outlays are so high in Italy compared to the U.S. and the Netherlands.)
-In light of the social security program's uncertain financial outlook, Italy established DC pension plans in 1992.
+In light of its social security program's dire financial outlook, Italy established DC pension plans in 1992.
 These plans are still in their infancy.
-As of March 1999, only approximately 400,000 workers were enrolled in a DC plan; total assets represented only 0.015 percent of GDP (Banca d'Italia, 1999).
-With few exceptions, there are no DB plans.
+As of March 1999, only approximately 400,000 workers were enrolled in a DC plan and total assets whose pension plan ended.